lablup/backend.ai/docs/user-api/exec-stream.rst

 Since the terminal is an output device, all stdout/stderr outputs are merged into a single stream as we see in real terminals.
-This means there is no way to distinguish stdout and stderr in the client-side, unless your kernel applies some special formatting to distinguish them (e.g., make all stderr otuputs red).
+This means there is no way to distinguish stdout and stderr in the client-side, unless your session applies some special formatting to distinguish them (e.g., make all stderr otuputs red).

 The terminal output is compatible with xterm (including 256-color support).